 LFA Capsule Fillers, a supplier of capsule filling machines, utilizes videos on its product pages to help potential buyers make an informed decision.

 Shopping online isn’t the same as shopping at a store.
 You can’t physically hold a product in your hand.
-Include a video on your pages to showcase your products in action.
+Include a product demo video on your pages to showcase your products in action.

 7. Behavior Analytics